Tararua Forest Park Cone Ridge 16-18/04/2010

 Pre-sleep noise DJ Alien and Infected Mushrooms.

 Drove to Otaki Forks late Friday night and bivvied out in the car park to give me an early start.
-Just me and Classic of Islay and excellent weather heading from Otaki Forks to Neil Forks hut via Tararua Peaks and back to Otaki Forks via "Track not maintained" to Neil Ridge and along to Hector and back down Judd Ridge.
+Just me and Classic of Islay and excellent weather heading from Otaki Forks to Neill Forks hut via Tararua Peaks and back to Otaki Forks via "Track not maintained" to Neill Ridge and along to Hector and back down Judd Ridge.
 A weekend of weather perfection with Tararua wall to wall blue sky.

-10/04/2010
+10/04/2010 Saturday

 0708 Left Otaki Forks.